lusaisai/FindMeGoogleIP/README.md

 FindMeGoogleIP
 ========
-Query hundreds of thousands of dns servers to find the ips of google.
+Query hundreds of thousands of dns servers to find the google ips.

 Explain
 -------
-http://public-dns.tk/ has lots of public dns servers, this script queries them and find available ips.
+<a href="http://public-dns.tk/">public-dns.tk</a> has lots of public dns servers, this script queries them and find available ips.

-Python Module Dependencies
+Prerequisites
 -------
+* Python3.4 or higher
+* Python module dnspython3, installed by running the following on command line
 ```bash
 pip3 install dnspython3
 ```